About the NoHo Neighborhood Council:

 When: Second Wednesday of each month at 6:30 PM

-Where: Currently meeting on ZOOM.
-Please check our Calendar for the current Agenda.
+Where: Please check our Calendar for specific meeting locations

 OUR MEETINGS ARE COMMUNITY MEETINGS AND OPEN TO THE PUBLIC.